miletsky/magento-connect-download/README.md

 ## Get download link of a Magento extension from MagentoConnect key

-A bit modified version of this https://gist.github.com/Narno/2225203
+A bit modified stand alone version of this https://gist.github.com/Narno/2225203

 ## Usage